TomerFi/slackin_docker/CONTRIBUTING.md

 # Contributing to `slackin_docker`

-First off, thank you for taking the time to contribute. :clap:
+:clap: First off, thank you for taking the time to contribute. :clap:

 Contributing is pretty straight-forward:
 -   Fork the repository